Ivana Habazin

 Ivana Habazin (born 22 October 1989) is a Croatian professional boxer.
-She was a two-time welterweight world champion, having held the IBF female welterweight title in 2014 and WBC female welterweight title in 2024.
+She was a four-time world champion, having held the IBF female welterweight title in 2014, WBC female welterweight title and WBA Interim female welterweight title in 2024.
 She also held the IBO female middleweight title in 2018.

 Early life

 Habazin was born on 22 October 1989 in Zlatar, Croatia.
 A Catholic, Habazin wanted to enter a monastery at the age of 14, but later decided to pursue a career in boxing, which she began training at the age of 19.
 She was inspired to begin boxing by the movie Rocky.

-She holds a master's degree in theology and attends the Dag Hammarskjöld college for a specialist degree in international relations and diplomacy.
+She holds master's degrees in Theology, Criminal Justice and International Relations and Diplomacy.